vyadavmsft/lisa/pytest/README.md

 * Run a command (perhaps asynchronously) on the node using SSH
 * Download and upload files to the node (with retries and timeouts)

+Our abstraction leverages
-Our abstraction would leverage [Fabric](https://docs.fabfile.org/en/stable/index.html), which uses [paramiko](https://docs.paramiko.org/en/stable/) underneath, directly to implement the SSH commands.
-For deployment logic, it would use existing Python APIs to deploy [Azure](https://aka.ms/azsdk/python/all) nodes, and for Hyper-V (and other virtualization platforms), it would use [libvirt](https://libvirt.org/python.html).
+[Fabric](https://docs.fabfile.org/en/stable/index.html), which uses
+[paramiko](https://docs.paramiko.org/en/stable/) underneath, directly to implement the SSH commands.
+For deployment logic, it uses the [`az` CLI](https://aka.ms/azureclidocs), wrapped by Fabric.
+For Hyper-V (and other virtualization platforms), it could use [libvirt](https://libvirt.org/python.html).

+We do not use the [Azure Python APIs](https://aka.ms/azsdk/python/all) directly because they are more complicated (and less documented) than the `az` CLI.
+Given Fabric (and its underlying Invoke library), the CLI becomes incredibly easy to work with.

 Other test specific requirements, such as installing software and daemons, downloading files from remote storage, or checking the state of our Bash test